 Early Notables of the Howithay family (pre 1700)

-More information is included under the topic Early Howithay Notables in all our PDF Extended History products and printed products wherever possible.
+Another 70 words (5 lines of text) are included under the topic Early Howithay Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Howithay family